booorayan/oclapi2/README.md

 It then installs Docker and Docker-Compose and adds the user 'ubuntu' to docker group to enable running docker commands without sudo privileges.

-Finally, the play copies the docker-compose.prod file to the ec2 instance, renames it, copies the file with environment variables and spins up the api together with celery, flower and es containers using `docker-compose up` command
+Finally, the play copies the docker-compose.prod file to the ec2 instance, renames it, copies the file with environment variables and spins up the api together with celery, flower and es containers using the command `docker-compose up`

+The docker-compose file used for the deployment is the `docker-compose.prod.yml` file

 #### Scalability and Availability